-The law also binds the parties to the lease agreement to requirements which may not be mentioned in the lease.
-For example, a lessee is not responsible for wear and tear on a leased property used for its designated contractual purposes.
-Also, the costs of maintaining and cleaning leased property are not recoverable from the lessor.
+The law also binds the parties to the lease agreement to requirements that may not be mentioned in the lease.
+For example, a lessee is not responsible for normal wear and tear on a leased property used for its contractually designated purposes.
+Also, the ordinary costs of maintaining and cleaning leased property are not recoverable from the lessor.